WilsonLTL/CICD_Adapter/readme.md

   only:
     - master
 ```
-3. add and push your .gitlab-ci.yml, you can check the format in gitlab, which locate in CI/CD -> Pipeline -> CI Lint
+3. update your project into gitlab, before push the project, you can check the format in gitlab, which locate in CI/CD -> Pipeline -> CI Lint
 ![Here](./readme_image/pic1.png)
 4. If the file follow format,git CI will start running, you can take a look in CI/CD Pipeline, for more detail,just click it :D
 ![Here](./readme_image/pic2.png)